legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 Initial EDA focused on identifying:
 - Revenue concentration by channel and geography
-- Customer Classification and Behaviour
+- Customer classification and behaviour
-- Seasonal patterns and subscription growth behavior
+- Subscription growth behavior
 - Customer churn and retention drivers
 - Product lifecycle momentum and performance divergence
 - Discount dependency and price elasticity tendencies